Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 Simply run the `partprobe` command.

-We can now rebuild the RAID array.
+Next, we rebuild the RAID array.
 The following code snippet shows how to add the new partitions (`nvme0n1p2` and `nvme0n1p3`) back into the RAID array.

 ```sh
 root@rescue12-customer-eu (nsxxxxx.ip-xx-xx-xx.eu) ~ # mdadm --add /dev/md2 /dev/nvme0n1p2